+1) Prudence - The City investment officials shall act as a fiduciary subject to the Prudent Investor Standard.
+Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
 The City Treasurer and other individuals assigned to manage the investment portfolio, acting within the intent and scope of the investment policy and other written procedures and exercising due diligence, shall be relieved of personal responsibility and liability for an individual security's credit risk or market price changes, provided deviations from expectations are reported in a timely manner and appropriate action is taken to control adverse developments.

-- 2) Ethics and Conflict of Interest Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program or could impair their ability to make impartial investment decisions.
+- 2) Ethics and Conflict of Interest Officers and employees involved in the investment process shall refrain from personal business activity that could conflict with proper execution of the investment program, or could impair their ability to make impartial investment decisions.
 City employees involved in the investment process shall disclose to the City Manager any material financial interest in financial institutions that conduct business within the jurisdiction.
-They shall further disclose any large personal financial/investment positions that could affect the performance of the investment portfolio. - 3) Delegation of Authority Authority to manage the investment program is derived from California Government Code, Sections 41006 and 53600 et seq and granted to the City Treasurer by Section VI-1-3.04 of the City of Milpitas Municipal Code.
+They shall further disclose any large personal financial/investment positions that could affect the performance of the investment portfolio. - 3) Delegation of Authority - Authority to manage the investment program is granted to the City Treasurer and derived from Section VI-1-3.04 of the City of Milpitas Municipal Code.
 Under the oversight of the City Treasurer, responsibility for the operation of the investment program may be delegated to the Finance Administration staff, who shall act in accordance with established written procedures and internal controls consistent with the investment policy.
 The City Treasurer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of the subordinate staff members.
 The system of internal controls includes separation of duties, custodial safekeeping, avoidance of physical delivery securities, development of wire transfer agreement, and clear delegation of authority to subordinate staff members.
-The City may engage the services of one or more external investment advisers, who are registered under the Investment Advisers Act of 1940, to assist in the management of the City's investment portfolio in a manner consistent with the City's objectives.
-External investment advisers may be granted discretion to purchase and sell investment securities in accordance with this investment policy.
-The City's overall investment program shall be designed and managed with a degree of professionalism that is worthy of the public trust.
-The City recognizes that in a diversified portfolio, occasional measured losses may be inevitable and must be considered within the context of the overall portfolio's return and the cash flow requirements of the City.